 Who played Football?

-An activity which has come to capture the popular idea of the truce, symbolising the fraternal and unwarlike spirit of the soldiers at the front, is football.
-Many descriptions of the truce contain references to the intention to play football, or to football being played elsewhere.
+An activity which has come to capture the popular idea of the Truce, supposedly symbolising the fraternal and unwarlike spirit of the soldiers at the front, is football.
+Many descriptions of it contain references to the intention to play football, or to football being played elsewhere.
 For example, the commanding officer of the 1st Grenadier Guards said that the Germans wanted to play them on Boxing Day but that unfortunately they couldn’t supply a ball.
 Some soldiers played football among themselves, as they took advantage of the lack of firing to play behind or even in front of their trenches, the chance to keep warm being a major impetus.

 Suddenly a Tommy came with a football, kicking already and making fun, and then began a football match.
 We marked the goals with our caps.
 Teams were quickly established for a match on the frozen mud, and the Fritzes beat the Tommies 3-2.